 This section begins with Jesus talking to his disciples - not to the crowds, not to those who had just heard him for the first time today, but giving instructions to those who had already long ago responded to his call for them to follow, and who had indeed followed him throughout the land as he taught, and healed, and proclaimed the nearness of God's kingdom.
-Jesus was speaking to those who now knew him very well.
-He was speaking in those informal, even abrupt, ways that we use to talk to very good friends, close friends with whom we do not have to be so careful about what we say and how we say it.
-In this snippet from Luke's gospel we are privileged to listen in on that conversation, we are honoured to be allowed to sit on the sidelines and learn from what we hear, but we have to keep in mind that the conversation was between Jesus and his disciples.
+Jesus was speaking to those who now knew him very well, speaking in those informal, even abrupt ways that we will talk to very good friends, friends with whom we do not have to be so careful about what we say and how we say it.
+We are privileged to listen in on that conversation, we are honoured to be allowed to sit on the sidelines and learn from what we hear, but we have to keep in mind that the conversation was between Jesus and his disciples.

 So, keeping in mind we are overhearing a conversation in which Jesus was instructing his closest followers, what did he have to say?
-There are four things that Jesus had to say, although we only read the last two.
-The four, in order, are (1) a caution against causing new believers to stumble in their faith; (2) an order to forgive when someone repents, even seven times a day; (3) the issue about faith the size of a mustard seed; and (4) the bit about the slave making supper.
-We dropped in for the last two of these instructions, and in doing so it is all too easy to skip over the opening sentence, "The apostles said to the Lord, 'Increase our faith!'"
+There are four things that Jesus had to say, and we only read the last two.
+The four, in order, are a caution against causing new believers to stumble in their faith; an order to forgive when someone repents, even seven times a day; the issue about faith the size of a mustard seed; and the bit about the slave making supper.
+We came in for the last two of these instructions, and I suspect many if not most (if not all) of you skipped over the opening sentence, "The apostles said to the Lord, 'Increase our faith!".
 Why would they say that?
 Here are the closest, longest-serving, most-involved followers of Jesus asking him to increase their faith.
 Good grief!
 If they need their faith increased, what hope do we have?!

-Note, however, that the apostles are responding to the first two admonitions.
+Well, note that the apostles are responding to the first two admonitions.
 Jesus began by saying that "occasions for stumbling are bound to come, but woe to anyone by whom they come!", and went on to warn them in the strongest of terms just how serious it is for someone, especially those most trusted in the faith, to cause these 'little ones' to stumble.
-Obvious examples of such abuse come readily to mind, cases of sexual abuse by church leaders, both clergy and lay, that have not only driven trusting people out of the faith but ruined their lives.
+The obvious examples of such abuse come readily to mind, cases of child and other sexual abuse by church leaders, both clergy and lay, that have not only driven trusting people out of the faith but ruined their lives.
 The apostles were wise enough to understand, however, that causes for stumbling come in many forms - even, or perhaps especially, through wrong actions done for what were thought to be the right reasons.
 Instilling a hatred for the faith through cultural abuse such as the residential school programs comes to mind; so too does driving a person from the faith by overzealous misapplication of questionable doctrine; so also does offending and driving a newcomer away through sheer thoughtlessness.
 I wonder how many people over the years have stumbled and been pushed from the faith by hearing either openly or through subtle signals, "you're in my pew!" instead of "Hi!
 Glad to see you!"
-Or perhaps a muttered "can't those children behave?" instead of "is it ever a treat to have such gifted children among us!"
-As we have observed the decline of the church over the past fifty years I can't help asking how much of that is due to people stumbling and being pushed out by others.
+I know one woman who left the church fifty years ago after being criticized about how she had sewn buttons on choir gowns as her volunteer effort to help out!
+We watch the decline of the church over the past fifty years and I can't help asking how much of that is due to people stumbling and being pushed out by others.